basdp/USB-Turntables-to-Sonos-with-RPi/README.md

 bitrate         = 320       # bitrate
 server          = localhost # or IP
 port            = 8000      # port for IceCast2 access
-password        = raspberry    # source password for the IceCast2 server mountPoint      = turntable.mp3  # mount point on the IceCast2 server .mp3 or .ogg
+mountPoint      = turntable.mp3  # mount point on the IceCast2 server .mp3 or .ogg
 name            = Turntable
 highpass        = 18
 lowpass         = 20000
 description	= Turntable
+password=raspberry    # source password for the IceCast2 server
 ```
 For more information about this file and the parameters you can change, see http://manpages.ubuntu.com/manpages/zesty/man5/darkice.cfg.5.html